Lamb Fat Crispy Potatoes

 Chefs have also used duck and goose fat for a very long time.
 Lamb and goat tallow are more similar to beef as they have a higher melting point, but all that really means is you cut chunks off of the fat or have it melted and pour it into the pan, whereas poultry fat like duck or goose can be spooned out at room temperature.

-The lamb tallow is just a seasoning though, the real key to making the most delicious, golden-brown, crispy fried potatoes is in the technique of how you cook them.
-The biggest secret to know is that the potatoes are always pre-cooked (sometimes multiple times in nice restaurants) before they’re tossed into the pan with the fat.
+The lamb tallow is just a seasoning.
+The key to making the most delicious, golden-brown, crispy fried potatoes is in the technique of how you cook them.
+The biggest secret is that the potatoes are always pre-cooked (sometimes multiple times in nice restaurants) before they’re tossed in the pan with the fat.

-There’s a few different ways you can pre-cook your potatoes, and I briefly go over two of them in the video for this recipe.
-The biggest thing to know here, is that water is the enemy of crisp foods, so, if you boil them it’s helpful to leave the skins on the potatoes and cook them whole to help them absorb as little liquid as possible.
+There’s a few different ways you can pre-cook your potatoes.
+I briefly go over two of them in the video.
+Water is the enemy of crisp foods, so, if you boil them it’s helpful to leave the skins on the potatoes and cook them whole to help them absorb as little liquid as possible.
 After par-cooking, the rest is pretty easy: just put the potatoes in a hot pan with the fat, season them up, toss them in the oven for a bit, and serve.

 I also add some minced garlic and parsley or persillade (a traditional seasoning for mushrooms with garlic and parsley, too) which is delicious, but optional.
 I can guarantee you, follow my directions here, and you’ll learn how to cook some of the best potatoes you’ve ever had!